 - In a food processor (or mixing bowl), combine the flour, instant yeast, and the salt.
 Pulse to mix.

 - Add the water and pulse a few times to mix before running the machine for a full minute to knead the bread (it should form a slightly sticky ball).
 Pull the dough out of the processor onto a lightly floured surface and knead a few times to form into a ball (if making by hand, mix until combined, turn out onto a floured surface and knead about 10 minutes).

 - Place the ball in a lightly oiled bowl, cover with a cloth and let rise until doubled, about one hour (see note for refrigerated make ahead option).

 - Punch the dough down and turn onto a lightly floured surface.
 Divide the dough and roll each half into a long rectangle (between 10-12" long and 5-7" wide); roll up and pinch seam to seal.

 - Place seam side down on a lined or greased baking sheet (dusted with cornmeal if you like), cover with a towel, and let rise another hour to double the volume.

 - Fifteen minutes before the second rise is complete, preheat the oven to 450 degrees.

-- Lightly brush the loaves with water before placing in the heated oven.
-Bake for 25 to 30 minutes until the crust is firm and the loaves are golden brown.
+- Slash loaves if desired and lightly brush them with water before placing in the heated oven.
+Bake for 20 to 25 minutes or until the crust is firm and the loaves are golden brown.

-- Cool on a wire rack about 10 minutes before serving warm with your meal.
-These also freeze wonderfully and can be reheated in foil in the oven.
+- Cool on a wire rack about 10-15 minutes before serving warm.